 We have a team of ten to twelve counsellors all of whom are either fully qualified or in the final stages of their professional training.
 They have all had further in-house training to equip them with a good understanding of many of the mental health issues that face our members.
 Although our counsellors are trained in a variety of theoretical models, the overall ethos of the service is client centred with the focus being on the therapeutic value of the relationship between client and counsellor.

-Lifecraft Counselling Service is an organisational member of The British Association for Counselling and Psychotherapy (BACP).
+Lifecraft Counselling Service is BACP Accredited and we are an organisational member of The British Association for Counselling and Psychotherapy (BACP).
 The counselling team work in accordance with the BACP Ethical Framework for the Counselling Professions and adhere to our own comprehensive procedures and guidelines.
 Professional supervision is provided to counsellors to ensure they maintain a high standard of professional and ethical practice.

 “It’s a confidential service; an opportunity to express my feelings, fears, problems, worries”